jakelandau/FilmLoggerDotNET/README.md

 If your Linux distribution uses musl or bionic rather than glibc, you will have to compile your own libSkiaSharp.so as Avalonia's included build will only work on glibc-based Linux distrubitions.

-As Windows 10 was the final release of Windows to be compiled for i686, FilmLogger will no longer package or validate binaries for 32-bit Windows once Windows 10 reaches End-of-Life for mainstream support on October 14, 2025.
+As Windows 10 was the final release of Windows on i686, FilmLogger NT 3.51 will no longer package or validate i686 binaries once Windows 10 reaches End-of-Life for mainstream support on October 14, 2025.

-AArch64 binaries are not provided for Windows or Linux, and neither x86_64 nor AArch64 binaries are provided for macOS, as I do not have the hardware to validate the functionality of those builds.
+AArch64 binaries are not provided for Windows or Linux, and no binaries are provided for macOS, as I do not have the hardware to validate the functionality of those builds.
 ## License

 Copyright © 2023 Jake Landau